-Note that $F(s)$ is the root mean of local (segment) variances that is expected to increase with increase in the time scale $s$.
-This increase in $F(s)$, when described using the power law relation of the time scale $s$ reflects on the long range correlations of the time series \cite{kantelhardt2001detecting}.
-Specifically, the scale exponent $\alpha$ indicates long-range correlations if $\alpha>0.5$ while the cases of $\alpha=0.5$ and $\alpha<0.5$ suggest no-correlations and short-range correlations respectively.
-Moreover, $\alpha$ informs about the degree of smoothness of a time series, i.e., a higher $\alpha$ indicates the presence of slow fluctuations while a lower $\alpha$ hints at rapid fluctuations \cite{mert2014EMD-DFA1}.
-The resulting insight gained via DFA renders it suitable in many signal processing related applications involving signal analysis \cite{leistedt2007DFA_Application} and denoising \cite{liu2016VMDDFA}.
+Note from \eqref{Eq02} that $F(s)$ is the root mean of local (segment) variances that is expected to increase with increase in the time scale $s$.
+This increase in $F(s)$, when described using the power law relation of the time scale $s$ reflects on the long range correlations of a time series \cite{kantelhardt2001detecting}.
+Specifically, the scale exponent $\alpha$ indicates long-range correlations if $\alpha>0.5$; while the cases of $\alpha=0.5$ and $\alpha<0.5$ suggest no-correlations and short-range correlations, respectively.
+Furthermore, $\alpha$ informs about the degree of smoothness of a time series, i.e., a higher value $\alpha$ indicates the presence of slow fluctuations while a lower $\alpha$ hints at rapid fluctuations \cite{mert2014EMD-DFA1}.
+The resulting insight gained through DFA renders it suitable in many signal processing related applications involving signal analysis \cite{leistedt2007DFA_Application} and denoising \cite{liu2016VMDDFA}.

-A multichannel DFA is presented in \cite{xiong20171stMDFA} using a straightforward multichannel generalization of \eqref{Eq03} which is given by
+A multichannel DFA is presented in \cite{xiong20171stMDFA} using a straightforward multichannel generalization of \eqref{Eq02} which is given by

 where $y_{i_n}$ and $\tilde{y}_{i_n}$ respectively denote the profile and polynomial fit for the $n$th channel.
-Observe from \eqref{Eq03} that the Euclidean norm of each $m$-variate error observation is used to formulate a multichannel fluctuation function $F_m^{'}(s)$ which completely disregards the cross-channel correlations and may lead to spurious scores.
+Observe from \eqref{Eq03} that the Euclidean norm of each $m$-variate error observation is used to formulate a multichannel fluctuation function $F_m^{'}(s)$ in \cite{xiong20171stMDFA} which completely disregards the cross-channel correlations in the data and leads to spurious long range correlation scores.